wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

 ##### 49 Entity must act consistently with objectives, functions, statement of intent, and output agreement

-*   The board of a statutory entity must ensure that the entity acts in a manner consistent with its objectives, functions, current statement of intent, and output agreement (if any) under [Part 4][170].
+*   The board of a statutory entity must ensure that the entity acts in a manner consistent with its objectives, functions, current statement of intent, and output agreement (if any) under [Part 4][178].

-##### 50 Functions must be performed efficiently, effectively, and consistently with spirit of service to public
+##### 50 Manner in which functions must be performed

-*   The board of a statutory entity must ensure that the statutory entity performs its functions efficiently and effectively and in a manner consistent with the spirit of service to the public.
+*   The board of a statutory entity must ensure that the statutory entity performs its functions---

+    *   (a) efficiently and effectively; and

+    *   (b) in a manner consistent with the spirit of service to the public; and

+    *   (c) in collaboration with other public entities (within the meaning of that term in the [Public Audit Act 2001][301]) where practicable.

+    Section 50: replaced, on 18 July 2013, by [section 11][302] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ##### 51 Entity must operate in financially responsible manner